 Since our last move my peace lily has been very finicky.
 I had it outside under my porch and it wasn't doing good.
 So I brought it inside and as you can see it has sprouted much new growth.
 However it is taking the leaves forever to unfold.
+And some are even browning at the tips.
+I am going to start misting it in case it may be too dry inside.
+But is there anything else I should be doing?
+I may just need to be patient.

 These are fairly sturdy and easy to maintain.
 They droop and you water and they come back.
 The leaf unfurling and browning is often caused by too much light and too much heat.
 Try moving it to a slightly cooler space that gets partial day sun.
 Only water when the leaves start to droop.